-WHAT TO STUDY ALONGSIDE ACADEMIC PE?
+WHAT TO STUDY ALONGSIDE PE?

-At A level, psychology and biology go hand in hand with PE and will be particularly useful when applying for jobs or university courses.
-Certain aspects of the syllabus link to topics covered in both biology and psychology, so further knowledge can be gained in these areas.
-66 There may be people that have more talent than you, but there's no excuse for anyone to work harder than you do."
+At A level, Psychology and Biology go hand in hand with PE and will be particularly useful when applying for jobs or university courses.

-Ability is what you're capable of doing.
-Motivation determines what you do.
-Attitude determines how well you do it."
+Certain aspects of the syllabus link to topics covered in both Biology and Psychology, so further knowledge can be gained in these areas.

+Sports Science, Teacher,

+Physiotherapist, Sports Coaching,

+Sports Development, Personal

+Training, Athlete, Events Manager,

+Leisure Centre Operations,

+Outdoor Activities Instructor, Sports

+Rehabilitation, Sports Journalism

-Interested in finding out more about academic PE at Woodbridge?
+Interested in finding out more about Academic PE at Woodbridge?

-Contact: nsanders@woodbridgeschool.org.uk Admissions@woodbridgeschool.org.uk 01394 615041 | www.woodbridgeschool.org.uk
+Email: nsanders@woodbridgeschool.org.uk admissions@woodbridgeschool.org.uk

+Web: woodbridgeschool.org.uk